J. Safra Sarasin buys Morgan Stanley's Swiss private bank

 The deal underscores the importance of size among private banks in Switzerland as a crackdown on tax evasion hits the industry, which provides tailored banking to wealthy individuals.

-J. Safra Sarasin, formed in 2011 when Safra bought Basel-based Sarasin for 1.04 billion Swiss francs (699.17 million pounds), said on Wednesday it would pay cash according to how many of Morgan Stanley's assets it could take on, but didn't disclose specifics on the price agreed.
+J. Safra Sarasin, formed in 2011 when Safra bought Basel-based Sarasin for 1.04 billion Swiss francs ($1.18 billion), said on Wednesday it would pay cash according to how many of Morgan Stanley's assets it could take on, but didn't disclose specifics on the price agreed.

 The bank is buying roughly 10 billion francs in assets under management, with 130 client advisers in Zurich and Geneva, a source familiar with the Morgan Stanley unit told Reuters.